RobertasDapkus/MyCodes/README.md

 # MyCodes

-Second nonogram code in c++
-It's one of my projects while studying software engineering
+These are my projects while i'm studying software engineering